There's still some decent stuff here, but I got, don't worry.

 Yep.

-What was there anything in there that you hadn't been taught or that was a surprise to you?
+Was there anything in there that you hadn't been taught or that was a surprise to you?

 Fifth.

-You're in the in the fifth grade.
+You're in the fifth grade?

 Yes.

-Well, and they haven't gotten to the pilgrims yet in Thanksgiving and all that?
+Well, and they haven't gotten to the Pilgrims yet in Thanksgiving and all that?

 Nope, we're starting history this week.

-I know my my family told me all about it when I was young, but I well, and let me guess.
+I mean, in school, I know my family told me all about it when I was young.

-Uh if you had to pick a favorite character, it'd be the horse, Liberty.
+If you had to pick a favorite character, it'd be the horse, Liberty.

 Yes.